No new limits on Ukraine's use of US arms if North Korea joins Russia's fight, Pentagon says

 NATO Secretary-General Mark Rutte holds a press conference, ahead of a meeting of NATO Defence Ministers in Brussels, Belgium October 16, 2024.
 REUTERS/Yves Herman/File Photo

-"The deepening military cooperation between Russia and North Korea is a threat to both Indo-Pacific and Euro-Atlantic security," Rutte told reporters after NATO officials and diplomats were briefed by a South Korean delegation.
+"The deepening military cooperation between Russia and North Korea is a threat to both Indo-Pacific and Euro-Atlantic security," NATO Secretary-General Mark Rutte told reporters after talks with a South Korean delegation about the North Korean deployments.

 The Kremlin had initially dismissed reports about a North Korean deployment as "fake news".
-But Putin on Thursday did not deny that North Korean troops were currently in Russia and said that it was Moscow's business how to implement a partnership treaty with Pyongyang.
+But Putin on Thursday did not deny North Korean troops were in Russia and said it was Moscow's business how to implement a partnership treaty with Pyongyang.

 A North Korean foreign ministry official did not confirm media reports about a troop deployment to Russia but said if Pyongyang had taken such action, he believed it would be in line with international norms.

-The deployment of North Korean troops was a sign of "growing desperation" on the part of Putin, Rutte said.
+Rutte said the the deployment of North Korean troops was a sign of "growing desperation" on Putin's part, Rutte said.

 "Over 600,000 Russian soldiers have been killed or wounded in Putin’s war and he is unable to sustain his assault on Ukraine without foreign support," Rutte said.